stfc/cloud-docs/source/Manila/usage.rst

 - VM (examples use an Ubuntu VM)

-- CephFS Share
+- CephFS Share and have the export path given in the share details copied to use

 - cephx share access rules

 Access a share using the Kernel Client